Non-financial reporting policy

 Reporting policy and justification of choices made

-In this Report, we report for the calendar year 2019.
+In this Report, we report for the calendar year 2020.
 The company reports on People, Planet and Profit information in such a Report on an annual basis.
 The previous DSM Integrated Annual Report was published on 27 February 2020.
 We publish our Report exclusively in a digital format.
 It is available as an online version and as a pdf.

 UN Global Compact

-We have been a signatory to the UN Global Compact since 2007 and commits to annually report on progress in implementing the UN Global Compact's 10 Principles in the areas of human rights, child and forced labor, the environment and anti-corruption.
-This Report is our Communication on Progress 2019, submitted to the UN Global Compact Office.
+We have been a signatory to the UN Global Compact since 2007 and commit to annually report on progress in implementing The Ten Principles of the UN Global Compact in the areas of human rights, child and forced labor, the environment and anti-corruption.
+This Report is our Communication on Progress 2020, submitted to the UN Global Compact Office.
 Our Code of Business Conduct, our Sustainability, Human Resources, and Safety, Health and Environment (SHE) policies, and our Supplier Sustainability Program are the foundations on which we apply the standards of the Global Compact.

 We have also aligned our strategy with the Sustainable Development Goals (SDGs).
 We are familiar with the opportunities and responsibilities that the SDGs represent for our business.
 Based on our mapping, we believe that we contribute to all of them, and have chosen to focus on the goals which most closely align with our strategic ambitions.
 In this Report, we continue to include the SDGs into our reporting process, for example by mapping SDG reporting priorities in our value creation model, our material topics, and the solutions that we highlight.

 The Taskforce on Climate-related Financial Disclosures